“I Despise My Husband”

 My husband and I married when I was 18 and he was 19, and we have now been married for 3 1/2 years.
 Although people said we were too young to get married, I didn’t listen.
 As a result, I truly despise my husband.
 He has developed this disgustingly negative outlook on things (a bit of that was there before being married but it wasn’t the theme of his life as it is now).
 He lives his entire life judging everyone so much that he should just buy a throne.
 And he is becoming so far politically leftist you can barely converse with him on anything without getting a huge lecture, debate, and usually a fight.

-It’s not that he’s abusive to me or even neglectful; I just plain DO NOT like him or being around him.
+It’s not that he’s abusive or even neglectful; I just plain DO NOT like him or being around him.
 If I met him now, I would not only not be attracted to him, I would probably truly dislike him.
 But how do you tell someone who isn’t abusive or even necessarily a bad husband that you just don’t like him?
 I want a divorce because I could be with someone whom I really make more sense with, and he could be with someone who truly loves him, but it doesn’t seem fair to divorce someone who hasn’t technically done anything wrong.

 My therapist suggested we go on more dates, but we do that all the time, and we have a pretty normal sex life as well, and it hasn’t helped me foster feelings for my husband.
 What should I do? — Feeling like the Wicked Witch